 Marketing starts with customer needs; selling starts in the factory

-Cost is the floor; value (utility / demand) is the ceiling
+Cost is the floor; value is the ceiling

-"Cost decides how low we can go; value decides how high"
+"Cost sets how low, value sets how high"

-Confusing Brand, Brand Name, Brand Mark and Trade Mark
+Confusing Brand, Brand Name, Brand Mark, Trade Mark

 Confusing advertising with publicity

-Advertising is paid and identifies the sponsor; publicity is unpaid and often has hidden sponsor
+Advertising is paid and names the sponsor; publicity is unpaid

-Concept Anchor: The one-line spine of this chapter is the ncert-notes-class-12-business-studies-chapter-10-marketing-mix: "Marketing-mix is the blend of Product, Price, Place and Promotion a firm uses to satisfy a target market."
-Every other concept in the chapter (branding, pricing factors, channels, promotion-mix) sits under one of the 4 Ps.
+Concept Anchor: The chapter's spine is the marketing-mix: the blend of Product, Price, Place and Promotion a firm uses to satisfy a target market.
+Every other topic sits under one of the 4 Ps.

 JEE / NEET / CUET-Style Extensions for Marketing Class 12

-Business Studies sits outside the JEE and NEET syllabus, but Chapter 10 maps directly to CUET (UG) and several commerce-stream entrance exams.
-The notes carry a dedicated extension section with vocabulary that CUET uses but the CBSE board paper does not:
+Business Studies is outside JEE and NEET, but Chapter 10 maps to CUET (UG) and commerce entrance exams.
+These terms appear in CUET but not the CBSE board paper:

-Positioning: the place a brand occupies in the mind of the target customer.
+Positioning: the place a brand holds in the customer's mind.

 How Collegedunia Notes Help You with Marketing